 - i.
 Have particular regard to the layout, scale, height, design and massing of buildings, and landscaping to maintain and enhance views of the key landmark building, St. Andrews Church; - ii.
 Locations where the landscape extends into the town shall be protected from development where this would result in undermining a strong connection between settlement and countryside; - iii.
 Development proposals shall respect and not adversely impact upon the key views from the edge of Soham and Barway out into the countryside and the views from the countryside into the Soham and Barway identified on Maps 5 and 6; - iv.
-Development proposals shall maintain and enhance the sense of open character and transitional nature of the gateways to Soham by maintaining low density development; - v.
-All development proposals, regardless of location, will be expected to retain or enhance existing features of landscape value (including Lodeside Walks, trees, hedgerows, water features) within the site and work within the context of existing features of landscape value in its wider surroundings; and - vi.
+Development proposals shall maintain and enhance the sense of open character and transitional nature of the gateways to Soham by maintaining low density development; - v. where appropriate, development proposals should retain or enhance existing features of landscape value (including Lodeside Walks, trees, hedgerows, water features) within the site and respect existing features of landscape value in its wider surroundings; and - vi.
 Promote and safeguard the 'Green Loop' of open, green space surrounding Soham, maintaining and enhancing the amenity value of the walks and connections between them for both people and wildlife.
 Proposals should take reasonable opportunities to enhance the Green Loop shown on Maps 7,8 and 9.
 This could be through delivering green infrastructure that enhances the existing habitats and the wildlife corridors that depends on them or creates new or improved wildlife corridors to connect them.
-Con'td

-Where potential impacts on Soham and Barway's distinctive landscape character are identified, applicants will be expected to demonstrate accordance with these principles through the provision of an assessment of landscape and visual impacts (proportionate to the scheme proposed) and drawing, in this process, on guidance and recommendations in the Soham Design Guidance and Codes.
+Development proposals which would have potential impacts on Soham and Barway's distinctive landscape character should demonstrate their accordance with the principles in the preceding element of the policy through the submission of an assessment of landscape and visual impacts (proportionate to the scheme proposed) and which draws on the contents of the Soham Design Guidance and Codes.

-For edge of settlement locations, development proposals should ensure that development is sensitively screened and assimilated into its surroundings.
-To achieve this, the creation of landscaped buffers (comprising native planting of hedges, trees and copses to frame and soften the village edges) will be required.
+Development proposals on the edge of settlements should ensure that they are sensitively screened and assimilated into their surroundings.
+Where appropriate, the creation of landscaped buffers (comprising native planting of hedges, trees, and copses to frame and soften the village edges) should be incorporated into proposals.